Become a Champion for the Profession! Our Big Issue is Fair Copays for our Patients

 Join us for our annual Day in Annapolis February 19, 2020.
 Protecting patient care and the physical therapy profession requires advocacy and we need your voice in Annapolis.
-Continental breakfast is followed by a briefing by our lobbyist, on the current bills affecting the profession.
+The day begins with a briefing by our lobbyists on the current bills affecting the profession.
 Then it’s off to meet our legislators (and we even set up the appointments for you.)
 Please join us!

 Before You Go:

 Get informed.
 Familiarize yourself with current issues and legislation affecting the physical therapy profession in Maryland.
 Think about how you might start a conversation with your representative.
 Why is it important for PTs and PTAs to support this piece of legislation?
 Fact sheets regarding bills and legislative efforts for Advocacy Day are below and will be available in your advocacy day packets.

 The success of our efforts not only depends on the nubmer of voices, but also on having an informed and prepared group of advocates.
 Each district group is led by a mentor who has experience in the profession and with adovcacy.